Projective and polynomial superflows. I: Abstract

 \section{Abstract}

 Let $\m{x}\in\mathbb{R}^{n}$.
-For $\phi:\mathbb{R}^{n}\mapsto\mathbb{R}^{n}$ and $t\in\mathbb{R}$, we put $\phi^{t}=t^{-1}\phi(\m{x}t)$. \emph{A projective flow} is a solution to the projective translation equation $\phi^{t+s}=\phi^{t}\circ\phi^{s}$, $t,s\in\mathbb{R}$. \\ Previously we have developed an arithmetic, topological and analytic theory of $2$-dimensional projective flows (over $\mathbb{R}$ and $\mathbb{C}$): rational, algebraic, unramified, abelian flows, commuting flows.
+For $\phi:\mathbb{R}^{n}\mapsto\mathbb{R}^{n}$ and $t\in\mathbb{R}$, we put $\phi^{t}=t^{-1}\phi(\m{x}t)$. \emph{A projective flow} is a solution to the projective translation equation $\phi^{t+s}=\phi^{t}\circ\phi^{s}$, $t,s\in\mathbb{R}$.
+This is equivalent to the fact that a vector field of a flow is $2$-homogeneous.\\ Previously we have developed an arithmetic, topological and analytic theory of $2$-dimensional projective flows (over $\mathbb{R}$ and $\mathbb{C}$): rational, algebraic, unramified, abelian flows, commuting flows.
 The current paper is devoted to highly symmetric flows - \emph{projective superflows}.
-Within flows with a given symmetry, superflows are unique and optimal.\\ Our first result classifies all $2$-dimensional superflows.
+Within flows with a given symmetry, superflows are unique and optimal, and this is in essence their definition.\\ Our first result classifies all $2$-dimensional superflows.
 For any $d\in\mathbb{N}$, there exists the superflow $\phi_{\mathbb{D}_{2d+1}}$ whose group of symmetries is the dihedral group $\mathbb{D}_{2d+1}$.
-In the current paper we explore the superflow $\phi_{\mathbb{D}_{5}}$, which leads to investigation of abelian functions over curve of genus $6$. \\ We further investigate two different $3$-dimensional superflows, both solenoidal, whose group of symmetries are, respectively, the full tetrahedral group $\widehat{\mathbb{T}}$, and the octahedral group $\mathbb{O}$.
+In the current paper we explore the superflow $\phi_{\mathbb{D}_{5}}$, which leads to investigation of abelian functions over a curve of genus $6$. \\ We further investigate two different $3$-dimensional superflows, both solenoidal, whose group of symmetries are, respectively, the full tetrahedral group $\widehat{\mathbb{T}}$, and the octahedral group $\mathbb{O}$.
 The generic orbits of the first flow are space curves of genus $1$, and the flow itself can be analytically described in terms of Jacobi elliptic functions.
-The generic orbits of the second flow are curves of genus $9$, and the flow itself can be described in terms of Weierstrass elliptic functions.\\ We also introduce the notion of a \emph{polynomial superflow} as a flow with polynomial vector field whose components are homogeneous of even degree (not necessarily $2$), such that a vector field is also unique and optimal.
+The generic orbits of the second flow are curves of genus $9$, and the flow itself can be described in terms of Weierstrass elliptic functions, via a triple reduction, which occurs in this particular case.\\ We also introduce the notion of a \emph{polynomial superflow} as a flow with polynomial vector field whose components are homogeneous of even degree (not necessarily $2$), such that a vector field is also unique and optimal.
 This notion seems to be even more fundamental than a notion of a projective superflow.
 However, in many cases projective superflows and polynomial superflows can be easily converted into one another.
-This is not the case with hyper-octahedral superflows in odd dimension $n\geq 5$, which we also investigate.\\ The main emphasis of our approach, thus distancing it from the main topics of interest usually dealt with in differential geometry, is an explicit integration of the corresponding differential system, minding that in a superflow setting this system appears to possess a maximal set of independent polynomial first integrals.\\ In the second part of this work we will classify all $3$-dimensional superflows (including the icosahedral superflow), in the third we investigate superflows over $\mathbb{C}$ in dimension $2$, and the fourth part is dealing with arithmetic of the orbits.
+However, this is not the case with hyper-octahedral superflows in odd dimension $n\geq 5$: projective superflows do not exist, while polynomial ones do.
+We investigate this in more detail.\\ The main emphasis of our approach, thus distancing it from the main topics of interest usually dealt with in differential geometry, is an explicit integration of the corresponding differential system, minding that in a superflow setting this system appears to possess a maximal set of independent polynomial first integrals.
+This relates our results to Noether's theorem about how differentiable symmetries of a Lagrangian function give rise to conservation laws (first integrals).\\ We also introduce the notion of an \emph{unramified flow}.
+The latter property depends on a very subtle arithmetic structure of a vector field.\\ In the second part of this work we will classify all $3$-dimensional superflows (including the icosahedral superflow), in the third we investigate superflows over $\mathbb{C}$ in dimension $2$, and the fourth part is dealing with arithmetic of the orbits.